realNomanShahid/XIS_Frosch_bottle_2026_8_INT/docs/artifacts/EXC-NONE.md

 **Engineer:** Noman
 **Lead:** Abdul Moiz

-No handbook exception was granted for INTER-54.
+No handbook exception was granted.
 Work proceeded under standard gates with recorded evidence in A01–A15 and A17.